 If anything these games have proven that mobile is where brands can win the gold.
 This trend will only continue to grow as technology improves and social interactions increasingly occur on smart phones and tablets.
 Television has become more of a traditional medium, which cannot be ignored, but creating a mobile strategy is a definite must as we head into 2017.

 Interested in going for gold with your marketing strategies?
-Contact DAC Group to see how we can support your marketing strategies and goals!
+Contact DAC today to see how we can support your marketing strategies and goals!